John Muir Trail: Yosemite National Park

 The trail begins at the Happy Isle bridge near the Happy Isles Nature Center.
 The trail ascends steeply up a paved incline before crossing another bridge meeting with the junction with the Mist Trail.
 The trail continues along a cut into Panorama Cliff, called the "Ice Cut".
 Although broad and well-traveled, hazardous winter conditions and close proximity to civilization (attracting large numbers of day hikers) make this one of the most dangerous parts of the trail.

 After some elevation gain via long switchbacks, the trail reaches the top of Nevada Falls.
 The trail continues into Little Yosemite Valley, past the trail junctions to Half Dome and Cloud's Rest, and then into a subalpine basin and passing the Sunrise High Sierra Camp.
 The trail then crosses the Cathedral Range at Cathedral Pass before dropping steeply into Tuolumne Meadows, a common resupply point.
-The trail passes a visitor's center and some campgrounds before linking up with the Pacific Crest Trail.
+The trail passes a visitor center and some campgrounds before linking up with the Pacific Crest Trail.
 The John Muir Trail/Pacific Crest Trail then turns south, through the mild Lyell Canyon meadow, and crosses the Cathedral Range again and exits the park at Donahue Pass.